Pakistan: Rights groups slam 'pro-military' legislation – DW – 08/07/2023

 The Pakistan Army (Amendment) Act proposes up to five years in prison for those who disclose sensitive information pertaining to the security of the country or the military.

-And the Personal Data Protection bill and the E-Safety bill make it difficult for media organizations to obtain information about anyone — especially government officials and politicians — about their tax and other details.
+And the Personal Data Protection Bill and the E-Safety Bill make it difficult for media organizations to obtain tax and other detailed information on individuals — especially government officials and politicians.

-All bills sailed through, especially through the lower house of Pakistan's Parliament, the National Assembly.
+All of these bills sailed through Pakistan's parliament, especially the lower house, or National Assembly.

-The Official Secrets Amendment bill was passed by the lower house, but faced fierce resistance in parliament's upper house, the Senate, when it landed there a few days ago.
+The Official Secrets Amendment Bill, for instance, was passed by the lower house but faced fierce resistance in parliament's upper house, the Senate, when it landed there a few days ago.

 The bill was passed on Sunday but only after it had been amended to address the concerns of some senators and other stakeholders who forced the government to refer the bill to a Senate committee.